deepika-verma-12/dsw-well-to-well-correlation/docs/user_guide.md

 * **Description:** Optimization of the Sakoe-Chiba (SC) window parameter shown in the form of an L-curve to identify the optimal SC Parameter value ($\phi$).

 ### Stage 2: Constrained Warping Path
-* **Description:** The minimum-cost warping path trajectory overlaid on the cumulative cost matrix, dynamically constrained within the optimal Sakoe-Chiba window parameter.
+* **Description:** The minimum-cost warping path overlaid on the cumulative cost matrix, dynamically constrained within the optimal Sakoe-Chiba window parameter.

 ### Stage 3: Well-to-Well Correlation
 * **Description:** The final well-to-well correlation panel displaying the target logs (NPHI or GR) side-by-side for the wells processed in the selected notebook.
 This correlation is based on Dynamic Space Warping (DSW) calculations, constrained using the Sakoe-Chiba parameter.
 The plot includes background color-fills for the lithology zones, connected by explicit correlation paths between the aligned depths, and the final graphic is automatically saved as a `.jpg` image.